groupe-sii/sonar-web-frontend-reporters/CONTRIBUTING.md

 1. First of all, create a file under `reporters/` for your new reporter.
 It should match the following syntax: **new-reporter.reporter.js**.
 2. The new reporter must extends the `Reporter` class and implement `defaultOptions` and `launch` methods
-3. Register the reporter under the `ReporterFactory`
+3. Register the reporter in the `ReporterFactory`

 ```js
 switch (type) {